cbouwense/VeMe/README.md

 ### OpCode:

+READ `0 m`
-`0 m` - Read from memory address m.
+Read from memory address m.

-`1 c m` - Write value c to memory address m.
+WRITE `1 c m`
+Write value c to memory address m.

+PUSH `2 c`
+Push value c onto the stack.

+POP `3 m`
+Pop the stack and store the value in m.

+ADD `4 m1 m2 m3`
-`2 m1 m2` - Add contents of m1 and m2, and store result in m1.
+Add contents of m1 and m2, and store result in m3.